akimcs/customer-database-management/README.md

 ## Extra Details:
 * The MySQL Connector Driver 8.0.22 version is used specifically for its automatic timezone conversion to UTC.
+* This project is a submission for a school assignment, thus various aspects like the JAVADOC and code comments are created according to the certain guidelines.

 ## Author:
 Austin Kim